lathoub/Arduino-AppleMIDI-Library/README.md

 On an UNO the absolute minimum memory footprint is 21966 bytes (68%) and 945 global variables (46%).
 For a Leonardo that is 24906 bytes (86%) and 1111 bytes  (43%) of global variables.

 ## Notes

+### Session names

 Session names can get really long on Macs (eg 'Macbook Pro of Johann Gambolputty .. von Hautkopft of Ulm') and will be trunctated to the `MaxSessionNameLen` (as set in the settings file).

+### Ethernet buffer size
+It's highly recommended to modify the Ethernet library or use the Ethernet3 library to avoid buffer overruns - [learn more](https://github.com/lathoub/Arduino-AppleMIDI-Library/wiki/Enlarge-Ethernet-buffer-size-to-avoid-dropping-UDP-packages)

 ## Arduino IDE (arduino.cc)
 * 1.8.13